 Thank you for taking the time to give us a look.

 Count on seeing more of us in the future.

 American Legion Post 139

-Operating Engineers Local Post 139 was formed this time last year when it’s first slate of officers were elected without fanfare at our first meeting on September 30, 2016 at Department Headquarters in Portage, Wisconsin.
+Operating Engineers Local Post 139 was formed when it’s first slate of officers were elected without fanfare at our first meeting on September 30, 2016 at Department Headquarters in Portage, Wisconsin.
 What a year it has been.
-In our first twelve months we have built upon the solid foundation we had established which ultimately led us to form our own Post in the first place.
+In our first twelve months, we have built upon the solid foundation we had established which ultimately led us to form our own Post in the first place.